csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

     - I have limited experience working in a mobile development environment and working with tools such as Swift, Android Studio, etc
     - I am unfamiliar with integrating third-party API's from existing products (e.g. YouTube, Facebook, ...) into an application and developing tools such as integrated video players, etc.
     - This is my first time working to develop a real world application with my previous experiences being in an educational environment.

+Nancy Zhao

+- I will take on the role of Fullstack Engineer.
+This involves integrating with APIs, building out the interaction flows given our user stories, and overall working on any needed frontend/backend/database tasks.

+- ```3 technical strengths```:
+    - I have experience in backend engineering, with various stacks in previous internships, and using languages such as Python, Ruby, C#, Java, and JavaScript.
+    - I have experience in frontend engineering, with various stacks in previous internships, having used JavaScript/TypeScript, React, and different UI frameworks such as Semantic UI and Fluent UI.
+    - I am familiar with version control with Git and scrum practices with GitHub and Azure DevOps, and comfortable with code reviews, branch management, and pair programming.

+- ```3 technical weaknesses```:
+    - My mobile development experience is limited, having only done an Android project two years ago and the React Native portion of A1.
+    - I'm not as familiar with design sprint and user research practices, having only observed from working with designers and product managers in the past.
+    - I'm not familiar with the APIs of the platforms we would be working with; Facebook, YouTube, Zoom, etc.

 #### Q7: What operational events will you have as a team?